The Scoop on Deferred MBA Admissions

 What if I don’t get in?

-In other words, the applicant will get into a higher-ranked or better brand MBA program than if that person waited two to four years.
+In other words, the applicant will get into a higher-ranked or better-known MBA program than if that person had waited two to four years.
 Of course, this scenario is nuanced and shaped by career direction, demographics, and other attributes.

 Let’s make sure your deferred MBA admissions plan is effective and optimized.
 Contact us for an initial free evaluation here.